 The prediction of landslide volumes resulting from earthquakes is a complex problem and requires specialized numerical models.
-Several physically based simulation tools for

-- 20 slope failure volume modeling have been developed, such as CLARA (Hungr et al., 1989), TSLOPE3 (Pyke, 1991), 3D-SLOPE (Lam and Fredlund, 1993), 3-DSLOPEGIS (Xie et al., 2003), r.slope.stability (Mergili et al., 2014a), Scoops3D (Reid et al., 2015), EDDA (Chen and Zhang, 2015), and - 25 OpenLISEM (Bout et al., 2018).
+Several physically based simulation tools for slope failure volume modeling have been developed, such as CLARA (Hungr et al., 1989), TSLOPE3 (Pyke, 1991), 3D-SLOPE (Lam and Fredlund, 1993), 3-DSLOPEGIS (Xie et al., 2003), r.slope.stability (Mergili et al., 2014a), Scoops3D (Reid et al., 2015), EDDA (Chen and Zhang, 2015), and OpenLISEM (Bout et al., 2018).
 CLARA, TSLOPE3, and 3D-SLOPE can only be applied on individual slopes, while r.slope.stability, Scoops3D, and OpenLISEM are spatially distributed models, which are based on geographic information systems (GISs).
-These can be applied for landslide - 30 volume estimation over a large area up to several hundred square kilometers.
-Numerical modeling of mass movement runout using two-dimensional approaches has been implemented in a variety of models (Malet et al., 2004; Rickenmann et al., 2006; Van Asch et al., 2007; Hürlimann et al., - 35 2007; Domenech et al., 2019).
+These can be applied for landslide volume estimation over a large area up to several hundred square kilometers.
+Numerical modeling of mass movement runout using two-dimensional approaches has been implemented in a variety of models (Malet et al., 2004; Rickenmann et al., 2006; Van Asch et al., 2007; Hürlimann et al., 2007; Domenech et al., 2019).
 They need detailed information on initial volume, rheology, and entrainment, as well as an accurate and detailed digital elevation model (DEM) (Hürlimann et al., 2007).
-Erosion, the water-driven uptake of sediment, and entrainment, the grain-driven uptake of sediment, - 40 have been used in understanding mass flow soil interactions.
+Erosion, the water-driven uptake of sediment, and entrainment, the grain-driven uptake of sediment, have been used in understanding mass flow soil interactions.
 Erosion models, while traditionally focused on agricultural processes, come in great variety and provide insight into the flow-surface interactions.
-Examples are WEPP (Flanagan et al., 2001), EUROSEM (Morgan et al., 1998), and Delft3D 45 Sediment (Roelvink and van Banning, 1995).
+Examples are WEPP (Flanagan et al., 2001), EUROSEM (Morgan et al., 1998), and Delft3D Sediment (Roelvink and van Banning, 1995).

 In the case of multi-hazard chains including landslide dams, integrated simulations face several critical issues.
-When a mass movement enters a channel with a certain water level, the landslide material mixes with the water in a dymass movement models but is rarely initiated from lowconcentration water flow (Hungr et al., 2005).
-Several models have shown this functionality but lack the capability of modeling breaching behavior, and they ignore the resulting changes in the digital elevation model (Chen and Zhang, 60 2015; Hu et al., 2016; Baggio et al., 2021).
+When a mass movement enters a channel with a certain water level, the landslide material mixes with the water in a dynamic manner, which is generally ignored in existing flow models such as Flo-2D (O'Brien et al., 1993).
+Similarly, the volumetric sediment content of water increases when a landslide dam is breached, and the material of the dam is entrained by the water flow.
+The entrainment of bed material is simulated in a limited number of spatial two-dimensional mass movement models but is rarely initiated from low-concentration water flow (Hungr et al., 2005).
+Several models have shown this functionality but lack the capability of modeling breaching behavior, and they ignore the resulting changes in the digital elevation model (Chen and Zhang, 2015; Hu et al., 2016; Baggio et al., 2021).
 Ignoring these changes makes the simulation of any breaching behavior impossible since increasing outflow must be the result of the entrainment of a flow path on the landslide dam.